airesvsg/wp-primary-category/readme.txt

 2. Activate the `WordPress Primary Category` plugin via the plugin admin page

 == Changelog ==

+= 1.0.1 =
+bugfix imposible to remove primary category once it has been set - Thanks to Mirko

 = 1.0.0 =
 initial version